Admired recently: a clever DIY project from Matti and Megan, the self-proclaimed “plant nerds” of Far Out Flora.

 Above: The finished product provides a permanent outdoor dining centerpiece.

-NB: For another creative outdoor dining table idea, see DIY: Instant Wine Bar.
+NB: For another creative DIY garden ideas, see DIY: Raised Beds Made from Wine Boxes.